galaxyproject/galaxy-hub/src/Community/Log/2013/RScriptTool/index.md

 ---
-pagetitle: 2013, /, 05, :,  Creating a Galaxy tool for R scripts that output images and PDFs
+title: 2013, /, 05, :,  Creating a Galaxy tool for R scripts that output images and PDFs
 ---